adirzadok16/BMI-calculator/README.md

 ## System Requirements

 - Flutter SDK
-- Operating System: Windows / macOS / Linux
+- Operating System: Windows / macOS
 - Android Studio or Visual Studio Code for code editing

 ## How to Use